 In this self balancing scooter review, we’ll address the strengths and weaknesses of the Hovertrax 2.0.

 The biggest point in favor of this hoverboard is its price.
-It costs less than $500 at full price and can be found for $400 on sale.
+It costs similar to the swagtron.
 Note that many of the premium brands cost twice that much.

 You get a single long lasting battery with the hoverboard.
 One of the perks of this model is the ability to swap out the manufacturer provided batteries with LG batteries (be careful of the battery type) to extend your ride.